oyaa48/mangrove/README.md

 - Prefer simplicity over unnecessary abstraction.
 - Remain free software under the GNU GPLv3.

-## Goals
+## Vision

-- Custom UEFI bootloader
-- Monolithic kernel
-- POSIX-compatible userland
-- Desktop environment
-- Media playback
-- Basic web browsing
+Mangrove aims to provide a complete desktop operating system with a custom bootloader, a monolithic kernel, a POSIX-compatible userland, and an integrated graphical environment designed around a cohesive user experience.

-## Current status
+## Status

 Mangrove is in active development.

-The project is currently focused on building the core kernel infrastructure before moving on to process management, filesystems, and the graphical desktop.
+Development is currently focused on the core operating system before userspace and the graphical desktop.